CRICOS code: 096674G

 No occupational licensing, certification or specific legislative requirements apply to this qualification at the time of publication.

-This course is delivered over 96 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility south of Brisbane and at the fully-equipped training kitchen facility in Mansfield.
+This course is delivered over 96 weeks of full time study at 20 hours per week of scheduled class time at the Skills Institute Australia training facility and in a fully-equipped training kitchen facility.
 This includes 12 weeks holidays.

 This course is also is available in a range of packages.
 See below for details.